ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 As within 2018, Jest is still the tool that most respondents are using, with 44.86%.
 Mocha (26.12%), Jasmine (19.47%) and Enzyme (18.64%) were the next most popular tools with respondents.

-The percentage of developers using any tool to test their JavaScript rose to 64.36% – that's up 7.98% from last year's results.
+The percentage of developers using any tool to test their JavaScript rose to 64.36% – that's up +7.98% from last year's results.

-I think this year's results show that there is a good range of tools available when it comes to JavaScript testing.
+I think this year's results show that there is now very broad range of tools available when it comes to JavaScript testing.
 Even though Jest is currently the most popular tool, there are plenty of other popular options that are worth exploring to help in this area.

 ---